Old-Fashioned Peanut Brittle

 We love this recipe because it’s so simple, takes only about 15 minutes, requires only 6 ingredients, and stores well for an extended period of time – so you can make it well ahead of time.

-This classic peanut brittle also makes an excellent DIY Christmas gift for teachers, neighbors.
+This classic peanut brittle also makes an excellent DIY Christmas gift for teachers and neighbors.
 Give in a festive holiday tin or use a clear bag tied with holiday ribbon to easily include in a gift basket.

 - 1 cup white granulated sugar